It’s no secret that most people use many email addresses. So just how many email addresses does the typical person have on average?

 After adjusting for this difference it means primary addresses are just over 14 times more likely to read an email than a secondary.
 The primary email address is hugely valuable.

-The DMA consumer email tracking report also tells us something about the decision as to which email address to share with a brand.
+The DMA consumer email tracking report from 2019 also tells us something about the decision as to which email address to share with a brand.